 Installing the 'Greasebucket' mod

-In terms of components, we’ll stick with the fender stock version for now.
-For this mod you will need as 4.7K ohm 1/4 Watt resistor and a 0.1uF ceramic capacitor as well as the stock 0.022uF capacitor already installed in your tone circuit.
+In terms of components, we’ll stick with the Fender stock version for now.
+For this mod, you will need a 4.7K ohm 1/4 Watt resistor and a 0.1uF ceramic capacitor as well as the stock 0.022uF capacitor already installed in your tone circuit.